Detecting and understanding oak shake

 Context

-Oak is a crucial broadleaved tree species for biodiversity and hardwood timber.
-However, oak can be affected by a condition known as shake, which causes stem cracking and reduces the value and long-term use of harvested timber.
+Oak (Quercus) is a crucial broadleaved tree species for biodiversity and hardwood timber.
+However, oak can be affected by a condition known as oak shake, which causes stem cracking and reduces the value and long-term use of harvested timber.
 There are several biological factors and environmental triggers known to contribute to shake, but the exact causes are not yet fully understood.

 As the UK undertakes widespread woodland creation, oak is one of the most commonly planted species.
 This makes shake a critical economic risk for new oak woodlands intended for timber production and carbon net zero goals.